iboB/ibob.github.com/_drafts/testing-build-failure-with-cmake.md

 Sometimes you want to test for comilation errors.
 A well designed API will try to prevent incorrect usage and implicit dangers with compilation errors as much as possible.
 Ideally one would have tests to guarantee that certain things just don't compile.

 I think it's hard to formalize which expected compilation errors should be tested.
 To me it's obvious that if you have an API like `void foo(int)`, it's pointless to have a test that calling `foo("haha")` will not compile.
 To me it's also obvious that if you're creating a physical unit library, you do need a test that a length value can't be assigned to a weight one.
-But this post is not about a when we need such tests.
+But this post is not about when we need such tests.
 For now let's agree that testing that certain things don't compile is sometimes desired.

 I also assume here that we agree that it doesn't count as a test to trigger the required compilation error a couple of times while developing the sofware to make sure that it appears as expected and then leave it at that.
 As mentioned above, I agree that some behavior doesn't need tests, but the whole point of having tests is to prevent regressions.

-And maybe compilation errors are not be enough.
+And maybe compilation errors are not enough.
 Maybe you need to test for expected linker errors as well.
 Why not?

 In short, the premise of this post is that *we sometimes need tests for expected build errors as part of a test suite*